jernejjevsenak/dendroTools/cran-comments.md

 Dear CRAN Team,

-This is a routine update (version 1.2.15) of the dendroTools R package.
+This is a routine update of the dendroTools R package, version 1.2.16.

-A minor bug in the sd() resulted in missing correlation values when detrending was applied.

-Thank you for your consideration.

-Best regards,
+This release extends the daily and monthly response-functions by allowing analyses of multiple previous years.
+It also includes corresponding updates to summary and plotting methods, so that results from multi-year climate windows are reported and visualized correctly.

+In addition, this version improves the robustness of the brnn method by handling occasional unstable model fits more safely, returning missing values for failed windows rather than interrupting the full analysis.

+Best,
-Jernej Jevsenak
+Jernej

 ##  Resubmission
 * This is a resubmission of the package dendroTools.